Learning Outcomes

 Divisions of the High Court

 - King's Bench Division (KBD): The largest division, dealing primarily with contract and tort claims, including personal injury, negligence, breach of contract, and defamation.
-It also houses specialist courts.
+It also houses specialist courts and lists, including the Administrative Court and the Media and Communications List.

 - Family Division: Handles complex family law matters.
 (Less relevant for typical SQE1 Dispute Resolution scenarios focusing on contract/tort).